HL7/US-Core/source/pages/index.md

 - [Syntax for searches limited by patient](http://hl7.org/fhir/us/core/STU3/general-guidance.html#syntax-for-searches-limited-by-patient)

 Other technical Corrections that cannot be highlighted since they are embeded in the JSON and XML Representations.
+- Added conformance expectation of SHALL for the`multipleOR` SearchParameter element for all status parameters.
+An example of this can be seen [here](SearchParameter-us-core-careplan-status.html).
 - Converted fixed values to patterns for US Core CarePlan Profile, US Core Pediatric Weight for Height Observation Profile, US Core Pediatric BMI for Age Observation Profile, US Core Practitioner Profile and US Core Organization Profile, and US Core Pulse Oximetry Profile
 </div>

 ### Introduction